 - High monitoring fees

 With any new company you it is smart to wait until they have some history under their belt.
-Especially while they complete the merge of acquiring Lifeshield, we recommend using a stand-alone security company.
-However, below we will provide everything you need to know before buying Digital Life.
+Especially while they complete the merge of acquiring LifeShield, we recommend using a stand-alone security company.
+Below is what you need to know before buying Digital Life.